TheMightyDuckOfDoom/bgpu/README.md

 ## Architecture

-The Architecture of BGPU has similarities with NVIDIA GPUs starting from the Fermi-Microarchitecture.
+The Architecture of BGPU is most similar to NVIDIA GPUs starting from the Fermi-Microarchitecture.

 TODO: As with all projects, documentation is still a work-in-progress...